 How would you assess the position of women in the Korean film industry?
 Do you think that the country’s recently established centre for gender equality could change things?

 It’s just starting so we have to put in a lot of effort to make a real change but I feel that already there are some movements and some changes.
 Take the male directors and male screenwriters.
 They now consider lots of issues around gender equality in the script in the filmmaking, and also on the production side.
 There’s a lot of discussion going on.
 So I feel hopeful but we must put lots of effort in to make the real change.

-You’ve have had quite a rich career working with a variety of prestigious directors.
-Which of those directors has been the most influential to you as a filmmaker?
+You’ve had a rich career so far working with a variety of prestigious directors.
+Which of these collaborators has been the most influential to you as a filmmaker?

 I am really fortunate to have worked with several of the greatest Korean directors.
 Each of them influenced me in my career and in my life but if I had to name one, it would be Lee Chang-dong.
 He is the one who started my film career with Peppermint Candy and I learned a lot from him, like a child who learns how to walk and how to eat.
 While I was making this film, I thought about my experience with him a lot.
 When I was working with him on Oasis, he even gave me the offer of directing the film.
 Directing needs a lot of courage and I feel that he helped me to get that courage.

-The final segment of The Running Actress features a tense discussion of a late director whose work Moon So-ri’s character dismisses as trash.
+The final segment of The Running Actress features a tense discussion of a late director whose work your character dismisses as trash.
 Do you ever worry about your legacy and how people will look back on your own work?